microsoft/pg_paxos/README.md

 The following functions are called automatically when using table replications when a query is performed.
 We show how to call them explicitly to clarify the internals of pg_paxos.

-The paxos_apply_log function executes all SQL queries in the log for a given group that have not yet been executed up to and including round number max_round_num:
+The paxos_apply_log function (called on SELECT) executes all SQL queries in the log for a given group that have not yet been executed up to and including round number max_round_num.

     SELECT * FROM paxos_apply_log(
                     current_proposer_id := 'node-a/1251',
                     current_group_id := 'ha_postgres',
                     max_round_num := 3);

+The paxos_max_group_round function queries a majority of hosts for their highest accepted round number.
+The round number returned by paxos_max_group_round will be greater or equal to any round on which there is consensus (a majority has accepted) at the start of the call to paxos_max_group_round.
+Therefore, a node is guaranteed to see any preceding write if it applies the log up to that round number.

+    SELECT * FROM paxos_max_group_round(
+                    current_group_id := 'ha_postgres');

-The paxos_apply_and_append function appends a SQL query to the log after ensuring that all queries that will preceed it in the log have been executed:
+The paxos_apply_and_append function (called on writes) appends a SQL query to the log after ensuring that all queries that will preceed it in the log have been executed:

     SELECT * FROM paxos_apply_and_append(
                     current_proposer_id := 'node-a/1252',